F5Networks/f5-aws-cloudformation/supported/cluster/2nic/same-az-ha/readme.md

 ## Prerequisites and configuration notes
 The following are prerequisites for the F5 clustered 2-NIC CFT:
-  - An AWS VPC with three subnets:
+  - An AWS VPC with two subnets:
     - Management subnet (called Public in the AWS UI).
 The subnet for the management network requires a route and access to the Internet for the initial configuration to download the BIG-IP cloud library.
     - External subnet (called Private in the AWS UI).
-    - NAT instance and associated network interface for network translation.
+  - For **Production Stack CFTs only**: You need an additional subnet for a NAT instance and associated network interface for network translation, for the initial configuration to download the BIG-IP cloud library (and for some licensing options).
   - The AWS VPC must have **DNS Hostnames** enabled, and the VPC DHCP default option *domain-name = < region >.compute.internal domain-name-servers = AmazonProvidedDNS* is required.

 ## Important configuration notes